 This is my stash – somebody stop me!

 I am based in West Yorkshire so most of my favourite suppliers are up in the north of England!
 But, as the textile capital of the UK, Yorkshire has the most amazing selection of factory shops, designer seconds, manufacturers, Asian importers and other hidden gems.
 I defy you to find anywhere in the UK with a better range of amazing, unusual and CHEAP suppliers.
-However, I am starting to buy more online as well.
-It can be a bit tricky buying fabric via your screen but many companies offer a sample service now.
-It can also be great for all kind of supplies such as bag-making accessories, threads and needles.
 Here are my favourites:

 Eme Cloth & Yarn Based in Ilkley and owned by the friendly Emma Garry, this is a great little shop packed full of beautiful fabrics.
 They include designer remnants, crepes, wools, jerseys and a wide range of gorgeous cottons by Amy Butler and Joel Dewberry (to name just a few.)
 Emma also runs sewing classes and sells her own range of simple patterns perfect for beginners in the shop.

-Fabworks One of my favourite places in the world to lose a few hours.
+Fabworks – One of my favourite places in the world to lose a few hours.
 Fantastic old mill full of fabrics based in Dewsbury.
 Lots of rolls of designer seconds, including Liberty and a beautiful range of Avoca Anthology fabrics.
 Everything from silks to leather, buckles to brocade.
 Wide range of furnishing fabrics as well as dress fabrics.
 Excellent prices.
 You will never be able to bring yourself to buy anything from Liberty London again once you see the comparative prices.
 But beware, there are rarely repeat orders of anything – once it’s gone it’s gone!
 Fabworks have recently started to supply online.
 There is only a fraction online of what is available in the shop but there are still very comprehensive ranges of linens, wools, cottons, scuba and more at really good prices.

 Top Stitch Top Stitch, found in an out of the way industrial estate in Brighouse, is a good haberdashery supplier – loads of buttons, zips, threads, curtain supplies, knitting and all stuff crafty.
 A small range of fabrics too.
 Sewing lessons available here as well as sewing machines for sale and repairs.